9 DIY Indoor Greenhouses

 Indoor Polished Wooden Cold Frame Greenhouse

 This indoor cold frame greenhouse elevates your plants off the ground and includes a storage shelf for holding gardening tools and a watering can.
+Here are some of our best cold frame greenhouses.

-Though it’s a store-bought greenhouse, you’ll still need some DIY skills for assembly.
+Though it’s a store-bought cold frame greenhouse, you’ll still need some DIY skills for assembly.
 Plus, the fir wood frame is made to be painted or stained, so you can give the greenhouse a custom look to fit your decor.

 Mini Windowsill Greenhouse